speeduino/wiki.js/wiring/Injector_wiring.md

 ![inj_4Cyl_seq.png](/img/wiring/inj_4Cyl_seq.png){.align-center width=450}

-> **Note:** Using sequential fueling requires a compatible Cam signal to be used in addition to the Crank.
+> **Note:** Using sequential fuelling requires a compatible Cam signal to be used in addition to the Crank.
 If no cam signal is provided when the sequential option is selected, the system will not sync
 {.is-warning}